StuartSmith/Raspberry-Pi-Fan-Control/README.md

 Wiring it up:

-The Battery Pack is connect to the fan that is then connected to the collector of the transistor and the emitter of the transistor is attached to a common ground.
+The Battery Pack is connected to the fan that is then connected to the collector of the transistor and the emitter of the transistor is attached to a common ground.

 The Raspberry PIs 5th GPIO pin is attached up to a diode, which is then connected to a resistor that is connected to the base of the transistor.
 If the 5th GPIO pin transmits a positive current the fan turns on.

 <img style="float:left;" src="https://raw.githubusercontent.com/StuartSmith/Raspberry-Pi-Fan-Control/master/images/wiring.jpg">